auggieyd/dbesslnc2.0/data_curated/readme.md

 - **CRISPR splice :** To extract necessary non-coding lncRNAs from the table,apply the following criteria:

-  1)Retain rows where the`Gene_symbol`column indicates non-coding RNAs: Exclude the gene symbols of the 35 control coding genes mentioned in the literature.`/match/coding_gene.txt`(Extracted from Supplementary Table 1);
+  1)Retain rows where the`Gene_symbol`column indicates non-coding RNAs: Exclude the gene symbols of the control coding genes mentioned in the literature.`/match/coding_gene.txt`(Extracted from Supplementary Table 3 positive ctrl sheet);

   2)Keep only those rows where the`Screen_score`column has values greater than **2**.